thisrohangupta/harness/README.md

 For this topic we have provided a [sample repository](https://github.com/thisrohangupta/harness)

 ## Onboarding Automation

 We have some basics to help user's get started with the Harness Terraform Provider covered in our [Terraform Provider Quickstart](https://developer.harness.io/docs/platform/Terraform/harness-terraform-provider).
 In order to get started with Harness Terraform Provider automation, we recommend user's installing a delegate with the Terraform CLI configured.
 We will need this to build out the automation pipelines to create the various resources

+When you define your Service, Environment, Infrastructure Definition, etc. via Terraform, it's a one way sync.
+You are defining the object in Git via Terraform, and on a commit of a change we will trigger a Harness Pipeline to provision the changes for your account.
+The pipeline will end up creating a service for you.
+Any changes you do via Git will propagate to the UI via this Pipeline which will fetch the service Terraform file definition.

+Any changes done in the UI will need to be reconciled and updated in the YAML in order to protect against configuration mismatch.
+We recommend when using the terraform provider to manage services, you should use Git only to make your changes.
+We can have [RBAC](https://developer.harness.io/docs/platform/role-based-access-control/rbac-in-harness/) in place to prevent the editting and creation of services in the Harness UI.

 ### Sample Delegate YAML